While we’re positive you respect your cat on a daily basis, there’s actually a special holiday to honor our cats. March 28th is Respect Your Cat Day!

 Petting your cat may seem like a simple task, but you might notice there are times you’ve pet your cat and their mood suddenly begins to change.

-Cats are complicated, as many cat owners know, so you want to be careful where you pet them.
+Cats are complicated, as many cat parents know, so you want to be careful where you pet them.
 This is good tip especially for children so they know how to pet a cat without disturbing them and making them jump or scratch them, as petting a cat requires a bit more finesse than petting a dog.

 As the video above explains, cats like it best when you pet their head and neck region, while it is best to stay away from their belly.